 “Never let the land be bare,” as the motto goes.
 Did you know that Vermont is number one in the country on a per-acre basis for the amount of land that uses cover crops?
 Pretty incredible!
-According to the VAAFM, approximately one-third of tilled cropland is planting cover crops to reduce erosion and prevent nutrients from entering waterways.
+According to the VAAFM, approximately one-third of the tilled cropland is planting cover crops to reduce erosion and prevent nutrients from entering waterways.

 Most times, this solution is the most cost-effective because state and federal grants support the cost to plant cover crops in the first years of adoption.
-Yet, it is an annual cost because you must purchase new seed yearly.
+Yet, it is an annual cost because you must purchase new seeds yearly.

 Method 3: Riparian Buffer Filter Strips

 Act 64 requires that we apply riparian buffer filter strips on land with a slope to reduce and remove any harmful runoff into our waterways.
 Erosion because still occurs because the land is on a hill.
 We install filters to act as a catchment for soil and sediment that runs off the fields during rainstorms and snowmelt.